monsoonmaelstrom/book2/book2.md

 “A plan?”

-“Yeah, to make so that we’re not—so that I’m not—being hunted by the war college, Iverson, and my mother simultaneously.
+“Yeah, to make it so that we’re not—so that I’m not—being hunted by the war college, Iverson, and my mother simultaneously.
 You’ll have to talk to him about the finer details, but right now, Peter wants three horses.”

 “When?”
 Davy asks.